CodeYourFuture/syllabus/docs/fundamentals/week-3/session.md

 - **in small groups**: define your goals as user stories
 - **in pairs**: iteratively improve your products

+## Professional Development (90 minutes)

+You have now developed several products.
+It’s time to deliver like a professional.

+As a developer, you will
+- develop an MVP
+- test your product
+- be transparent about the challenges you have faced
+- discuss the next iteration of your product

+Developers are always iterating their products, which is why you might experience software updates on your devices at home.
+Each iteration is shared in public.
+It’s time to showcase your work.

+20 minutes
+Once you have shipped your website you will need to deliver a 3-minute presentation.
+(You do not need to make slides, but you must show your product)

+Your presentation you must cover the following:
+The CYF Blocks project you developed
+- Why  you chose it
+- What your goals were
+- What your challenges were
+- What you learned
+- What you would do differently if you had another opportunity

+70 minutes
+The task for class:
+Each group has up to three minutes to minute to present a summary of their product to the class

 ## Wrap up

 ### Reflection on Fundamentals